catkin/xylem/docs/design.rst

 OS support e.g. for Ubuntu derivatives should be able to reuse most of the rules for Ubuntu, but maybe overwrite certain rules.

-We propose to let OS pluings define a list of increasingly specific names.
+We propose to let OS plugins define a list of increasingly specific names.
 E.g. a Xubuntu os plugin might define the names ``debian``, ``ubuntu`` and ``xubuntu``.
 The most specific name corresponds to the OS name.
 It has to be considered that the version names of the less